No-Skids-Alliance/NSA/docs/source/content/2-first-steps/_index.rst

 First Steps
 ===========

+.. index:: !Legacy (HackTheBox)

-In this section, we'll get started with a hands-on walk-through of a fairly easy `HackTheBox`_ target: Legacy.
+In this section, we'll get started with a hands-on walk-through of a fairly easy `HackTheBox`_ target: `Legacy`.

 .. note::